Pixel density: Calculating PPI of camera view screens

 Camera manufacturers often quote view screens in 'number of dots'.
 This is not the same as the number of pixels, because there are 3 'dots' per pixel – red, green and blue.
 For example, the Canon 50D is quoted as having 920,000 dots.
 This translates as 307,200 pixels (×3 = 921,600 dots).
-Thus the screen is 640×480 pixels.
+Thus the screen is pixels.

 This must be taken into account when working out the PPI.
 'Dots' and 'pixels' are often confused in reviews and specs when viewing information about digital cameras specifically.

 Scanners and cameras

 "PPI" or "pixel density" may also describe image scanner resolution.
 In this context, PPI is synonymous with samples per inch.
 In digital photography, pixel density is the number of pixels divided by the area of the sensor.
 A typical DSLR, circa 2013, has 1–6.2 MP/cm^{2}; a typical compact has 20–70 MP/cm^{2}.

-For example, Sony Alpha SLT-A58 has 20.1 megapixels on an APS-C sensor having 6.2 MP/cm^{2} since a compact camera like Sony Cyber-shot DSC-HX50V has 20.4 megapixels on an 1/2.3" sensor having 70 MP/cm^{2}.
+For example, Sony Alpha SLT-A58 has 20.1 megapixels on an APS-C sensor having 6.2 MP/cm^{2} since a compact camera like Sony Cyber-shot DSC-HX50V has 20.4 megapixels on a 1/2.3" sensor having 70 MP/cm^{2}.
 The professional camera has a lower PPI than a compact camera, because it has larger photodiodes due to having far larger sensors.